 Friends of the Children mentees compared to similar youth:

-Campbell hopes his biography will help bring greater awareness of the organization and understanding of the power of long-term relationships with caring adult role models for youth facing the highest risks.
-His goal is that Friend of the Children will grow to impact thousands more children across the country.
+Campbell hopes his biography will help bring greater awareness of the organization and understanding of the power of long-term relationships with caring adult role models for youth who face multiple systemic obstacles.
+His goal is that Friend of the Children will grow to impact thousands of more children across the country.
 All book sales proceeds will directly benefit Friends of the Children.